ericjeab/Data-Science-Fundamentals/README.md

 - Matplotlib
 - Pandas

-Instructor of the course is @sigvehaug
+Instructor of the course is [sigvehaug](https://github.com/sigvehaug)